Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 What compactor do I need for pavers?

-Choosing the right compactor prevents costly rework and project failure.
+Choosing the right compactor prevents costly rework.
 The team at BeeHive Rental & Sales has helped Southern Utah contractors and homeowners select compaction equipment for over 30 years.
-Tell them what you're compacting, what soil you're working with, and the scope of your project — they'll match you to the right machine every time.
 Call (435) 628-6663 or browse compaction equipment to see what's available.